m-j-andr/PIC-1-Demo/docs/0-docs.md

 `print` is likely to be the first function you will use in Python.
  - By default, new lines are printed after the arguments you provide.
-   You can change this by typing by using `end = `.
+   You can change this by using `end = `.
- - By default, multiple arguments are seperated by spaces.
+ - By default, multiple arguments are each seperated by a single space.
-   You can change this by typing by using `sep = `.
+   You can change this by using `sep = `.

 For example, consider the following code.
 ```python